 - Detail enough specifics on the problems and outcomes so they’re real, but refrain from endless reams of tech data on the ‘how’ – focus on the ‘why’ and ‘what happened next…’

 - Use photos, graphs and diagrams to illustrate key points

 - Engage a software marketing agency to design a high impact template with pull-out quotes and highlight paragraphs

 - Use video.
 A talking customer in their own environment is dynamite.

-Let us reiterate: this is the customer’s story so let them do the talking!
+Let us reiterate: case studies are the customer’s story so let them do the talking!